 A good response rate will likely differ depending on your industry, segment, and customer types.

 For example, in our report, The State of B2B Account Experience, we tracked NPS and CX benchmarks from across the B2B industry.

 Typically, B2B brands can expect a response rate of anywhere between 4.5% and 39.3%.
 The average NPS response rate was 12.4%.

-However, we’ll repeat: getting responses from the right customers matters more than just getting a large sample size.
-Your most valuable customers—or those you would most like to see become promoters—will matter most.
+However, we’ll repeat: getting responses from the right customers matters more than just a large sample size.
+Your most valuable customers, or those you want to see become promoters, will matter most.

 Does 60% seem doable?
 Let’s now turn to how you can improve your NPS response rate.

 Read "What is a Good Net Promoter Score (NPS)?
 4 Approaches" Here